ktransier/blog/portfolio/index.md

 ![](/images/kenneth.jpg)
 <div class="section"></div>
-I'm Kenneth Transier and I'm a Ruby/Javscript programmer, data analyst, cartographer, and human rights campaigner based in Seattle.
+Hi there, I'm Kenneth Transier, a Ruby/Javscript programmer, data analyst, cartographer, and human rights campaigner based in Seattle.
 Currently I'm pursuing a Bachelor of Arts in Political Science at the University of Washington, with a focus on International Security.

 <div class="section"></div>
 ### Experience